Experienced criminal defence lawyer in Hamilton. Facing criminal charges? Talk to us first. Free consultation. Don't plead guilty!

 Was what you did a crime?
 For example, if you purchased what you believed to be an illegal drug and the police charged you with possession, if it turns out that the seller sold you something that merely looked like a drug, then you were not in possession of an illegal substance.
 For each charge, there will be specific facts that the prosecution must prove.

-Eric Sutton will explain to you which specific elements the prosecution must prove in your case and will provide you with an assessment regarding the prosecution’s chances of success.
+Frank Genesee will explain to you which specific elements the prosecution must prove in your case and will provide you with an assessment regarding the prosecution’s chances of success.
 This type of analysis will allow you to make a fully informed decision about the best way to proceed and how to obtain the best possible outcome in your situation.

 - You’re suspected of committing a crime.